MENU

 TANNINS

 An important amino acid of tea is theanine, which provides the taste of green tea: sweetish and savory.
 In tea, there are almost all the most important vitamins.
 In particular, it contains provitamin A-carotene, which provides the functional state of the mucous membranes of the eye, nose, pharynx, larynx, and respiratory tract; B vitamins, contributing to the normal functioning of the endocrine glands, nervous system, as well as improving the condition of skin and hair.
-Ascorbic acid, which has an antimicrobial anti-inflammatory effect, stimulates the immune system, and the body's defenses, and affects the synthesis of proteins in the connective tissue and blood formation.
+Ascorbic acid, which has an antimicrobial anti-inflammatory effect, stimulates the immune system and the body's defenses and affects the synthesis of proteins in the connective tissue and blood formation.
 Green tea contains 2-3 times more vitamin C than lemons and oranges.
 Fat-soluble vitamins A, K, D, and E are found in the tea leaf extraction oil.
 Essential oils are also found in tea.
 Despite their extremely small amount, they are the reason for a unique tea aroma.
 Tea contains various macro and microelements.
-These are iron, manganese, magnesium, sodium, silicon, calcium, potassium, phosphorus, and also microelements such as iodine, fluorine, copper, gold, and some others.
+These are iron, manganese, magnesium, sodium, silicon, calcium, potassium, phosphorus, and microelements such as iodine, fluorine, copper, gold, and others.
 All of them, being in the form of a colloid, dissolve in water and enter the tea infusion.